 How important are accessibility and usability, and what are their effects?

-Accessibility and usability are as important as every other aspect of your communications, products, services, or buildings, even equally as important as how beautiful the design is (aesthetics, beauty) which gets the most time and attention in design projects.
+Accessibility and usability are as important as every other aspect of your communications, products, services, or buildings, even equally as important as how beautiful the design is (aesthetics) which gets the most time and attention in design projects.
 If different types of people cannot access your communication, products, services, or buildings, they will probably reject it and turn away, and then your communication has excluded them.
 Those people may even be potential customers or services users… which makes customers who are not using you, and creates lost sales.

 Usability is the whole bowls of design and communication, if something looks good, but you cannot read it or understand it, then what?
 Small subtle not obvious changes in layout, colours, text, wording and technical aspects, have a huge impact on accessibility and usability.

-Then there is the issue of the increased time and stress for people, if things are not accessible and usable, it wastes people’s time and increases stress, and damages the user’s experience of your service or brand.
+Then there is the issue of the increased time and stress for people, if things are not accessible and usable, it wastes people’s time and increases stress, and damages the user’s experience of your service, harming your brand and reputation.
+This is not made-up or some salesperson’s strategy, this is reality.

 Would you like to know more about accessibility and usability?